Kaiserreich/HOI4-Validator/README.md

 HOW TO USE:

-if you have python installed, open a command line and run: start.py [Mod Directory]
+>currently developing GUI app so you don't have to use the scaaaary console

+if you're impacient/you don't wanna use the GUI,open a command prompt in the same directory as the validator and use it like this:

+validator.exe --Mod Location --HoI4 Location

 Example:

- start.py C:\Users\ZankSucks\Documents\Paradox Interactive\Hearts of Iron IV\mod\Kaiserreich
+validator.exe --C:\Users\ZankSucks\Documents\Paradox Interactive\Hearts of Iron IV\mod\Kaiserreich --C:\Program Files (x86)\Steam\steamapps\common\Hearts of Iron IV

 HOW TO CONTRIBUTE: